iBraskyy/csa-individual/index.md

    <img width="601" alt="Screen Shot 2022-03-30 at 9 47 07 AM" src="https://user-images.githubusercontent.com/72888867/160888448-beaee9e9-6521-47fb-8030-7df9032a7795.png">

-   Here you can see that I am creating the argument constructor which will be expecting a mathematical expression
+ creating the argument constructor which will be expecting a mathematical expression